SidharthArya/SidharthArya/AWESOME-STARS.md

 - [liberapay/liberapay.com](https://github.com/liberapay/liberapay.com) - Source code of the recurrent donations platform Liberapay
 - [wilsonfreitas/awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance)
 - [freqtrade/freqtrade](https://github.com/freqtrade/freqtrade) - Free, open source crypto trading bot
-- [luong-komorebi/Awesome-Linux-Software](https://github.com/luong-komorebi/Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
+- [luong-komorebi/Awesome-Linux-Software](https://github.com/luong-komorebi/Awesome-Linux-Software) - A list of awesome Linux softwares!
 - [dabasajay/Image-Caption-Generator](https://github.com/dabasajay/Image-Caption-Generator) - A neural network to generate captions for an image using CNN and RNN with BEAM Search.
 - [TachibanaYoshino/AnimeGAN](https://github.com/TachibanaYoshino/AnimeGAN) - A Tensorflow implementation of AnimeGAN for fast photo animation  !
 This is the Open source of the paper 「AnimeGAN: a novel lightweight GAN for photo animation」, which uses the GAN framwork to transfo
 - [kholia/OSX-KVM](https://github.com/kholia/OSX-KVM) - Run macOS on QEMU/KVM.
 With OpenCore + Big Sur + Monterey + Ventura support now!
 Only commercial (paid) support is available now to avoid spammy issues.
 No Mac system is required.